zhenhu9/Vim-Notes/Linux_editor_vim_shortcuts.md

 # Vim Learning Overview

-The VIM package offers an add-on program for guiding exercises, vimtutor, and can specify the language vimtutor [language] (such as `vimtutor en`).
-This attachment program is the basis for understanding the following content.
+The VIM package provides a bash script program for guiding exercises, vimtutor, and can specify the language vimtutor [language] (such as `vimtutor en`).
+This program is the basis for understanding the following content.
 Supported languages can be found in the directory /usr/share/vim/vim80/tutor/tutor[.language], or in the vimtutor man page.

 Other manuals under the vim help command homepage are also covered in this content.
 The official website help page is more complete.